-Requirements to renew a license or permit depend on the type of license an applicant holds or held and when the educator completed his/her educator prep program.
+All applications to renew a license or permit are made in our Educator Licensing Online (ELO) system.
+Requirements to renew a license or permit depend on the type of license an educator holds or held and when the educator completed his/her educator prep program.

-Licenses and permits issued by the DPI usually have a start date of July 1 and expire on June 30.
-When you submit a complete and accurate renewal application before June 30th, Wis.
+- When you submit a complete and accurate renewal application before June 30th of the year in which your license expires, Wis.
 Stat.
 227.51 (2) provides that your existing license does not expire until the DPI completes the processing of your renewal application.

-If an applicant holds multiple licenses with different expiration dates, generally any other eligible licenses will be renewed at the same time so all licenses can be on the same validity period.
-Eligibility depends on the various factors such as license types, license stages, and when the professional growth requirement was completed.
+- If an applicant holds multiple licenses with different expiration dates can request that their license cycles be synchronized when they apply for renewal.
+Eligibility depends on factors such as license types, license stages, and when the professional growth requirement was completed.

 Professional Growth Requirement